Get an Appointment with a Lawyer Now

 If a child is arrested, they must not be held in custody for more than 21 days.

-A surety refers to a person who pledges to pay a specified amount if a person on bail does not comply with bail conditions.
-The surety’s undertaking is backed by a security, usually money or a house, which is forfeited in the event of a breach.
-The term surety can also refer to the specified amount undertaken to pay.
+A bail guarantor refers to a person who gives a bail guarantee, usually money, to secure a person’s compliance with bail.
+Their guarantee is backed by a security, usually money or a house, which is forfeited in the event of a breach.

-A surety must be aged 18 and not under any disability in law.
-In considering whether a proposed surety is suitable, a bail decision maker may consider the surety’s financial resources; their character and any convictions, and their proximity (in kinship or geography) to the person on bail.
-The bail decision-maker can require the surety to lodge in cash the amount of bail, or lodge documents of ownership and the value of property to the amount of the bail.
+The bail guarantor must be aged 18 and not under any disability in law.
+In considering whether a proposed guarantee is suitable, a bail decision maker may consider their financial resources; their character and any convictions, and their proximity (in kinship or geography) to the person on bail.
+The bail decision-maker can require them to lodge in cash the amount of bail, or lodge documents of ownership and the value of property to the amount of the bail.
 Such documents include a certificate of title for a property, an independent valuation or a bank statement of a mortgage on a property.

 For advice or representation in any legal matter, please contact Armstrong Legal.